bmw-tech/widget_driver/widget_driver/README.md

 Well, not really.
 Let's dive into what happens:

 1. First we just define a driver which extend the `WidgetDriver`.
-  The "`part '...'`" definition and the `@GenerateTestDriver()` annotation above it is needed later for the code generation to work.
+  The "`part '...'`" definition and the `@GenerateTestDriver()` annotation above is needed later for the code generation to work.

     ```dart
     part 'counter_widget_driver.g.dart';